• EN

 Science-Based Targets (SBT)

-The Science-Based Target initiative4 (SBTi), developed via a partnership between CDP, the UN Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF), sets out criteria to ensure that an emissions reduction target is aligned with keeping global warming well below 2°C or even below 1.5°C above pre-industrial levels.
+The Science-Based Target initiative (SBTi), developed via a partnership between CDP, the UN Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF), sets out criteria to ensure that an emissions reduction target is aligned with keeping global warming well below 2°C or even below 1.5°C above pre-industrial levels.
 To date, more than 1400 companies worldwide have engaged in this validation process, which is becoming the benchmark for any credible ambition.

 In concrete terms, when a company wishes to set a Science-Based (SB) reduction target, the following steps should be taken: